Vendasta Payments is currently available to partners operating in one or more of the following currencies:

 To receive credit card payments through the Vendasta platform, partners must create a Stripe account (used to receive payments) and add one or more bank accounts (used to receive payouts from Stripe).

-Vendasta Payments can currently accept payments from Visa, Mastercard, and American Express credit cards.
+Vendasta Payments can currently accept payments from Visa, Mastercard, American Express, and Discover credit cards.

 Accept online payments